 Why should you backup your Android phone to the cloud?

 A cloud backup is a copy of your files that’s stored online.
 Your files will live in servers and become accessible from any device, as long as you have an internet connection.
 Why backup your Android phone to the cloud?
-While local backups are great, it’s a good idea to maintain a cloud backup as well.
-For starters, it makes it infinitely easier to switch over to a new device.
+While local backups are great, it’s also a good idea to maintain a cloud backup.
+It makes it infinitely easier to switch over to a new device, for starters.
 All your data is right where you left it.
 Lost a phone?
 Sign in with your credentials and continue using your new device as usual.

 Additionally, hard drives are prone to failure.
 It isn’t a matter of if, but when your hard drive will die.
-A good backup strategy always includes an off-site copy, and for most consumers, a cloud backup is a great alternative to rolling your own data center.
+A good backup strategy always includes an off-site copy; for most consumers, a cloud backup is an excellent alternative to rolling your own data center.